Central Puget Sound State Route 167 - Dashboard

 Annual highlights

-In 2021, annual GP person miles traveled and vehicle delay increased from 2020, due to the higher traffic volumes as the threat of COVID-19 receded.
+In 2021, annual GP person miles traveled and vehicle delay increased from 2020, due to the recovery of traffic volume in the wake of COVID-19.
 Nearly 307 million person miles were traveled in the GP lanes on SR 167 between Renton and Auburn, up 5% from 292 million in 2020.
-Travelers on this corridor experienced 189,000 hours of vehicle delay in 2021, up 125% from 84,000 in 2020.
+Travelers on this corridor experienced 189,000 hours of vehicle delay in 2021, up 125% from 84,000 hours in 2020.

 In 2020, the statewide response to COVID-19 resulted in a significant reduction in GP person miles traveled and annual delay.
 Nearly 292 million person miles were traveled in the GP lanes on SR 167 between Renton and Auburn, down 7% from 314 million in 2019.
 Travelers on this corridor experienced 84,000 hours of vehicle delay in 2020, down 81% from 437,000 in 2019.